rymane/katacoda-scenarios/CI/step7.md

-**Note:** The following part needs to be set up with your own Github repository.
-If you do not want to connect your Github to this Katacoda environment we recommend that you do this part locally on your own machine.

-#### Create Github action
 <!-- !!""
 Intro till .github
 och workflows, varför de behövs och heter som de heter..
 "" -->

 Enter the root directory `/katacoda-scenarios/` by `cd ..`{{execute}}
 Create and enter the `.github` directory `mkdir .github; cd .github`{{execute}}
 Create and enter the `workflows` directory `mkdir workflows; cd workflows`{{execute}}